asifrahaman13/superquery/CONTRIBUTING.md

 ## Install precommit hooks.

-You must install the pre-commit hooks to ensure that your code follows the proper guidelines and linting.
+You must install the pre-commit hooks to ensure that your code follows the proper guidelines and lining.

+`pre-commit install`

+Before committing please run the following commands:

  `poetry run pre-commit install`